 | Click to enlarge

 State law requires communities to prepare and adopt a General Plan every ten years with input from the community.
-The current General Plan was approved by voters in September 2008.
-The 2018 General Plan will be on the May 15, 2018 ballot for possible ratification, or approval.
+The 2018 General Plan was approved by voters on May 15, 2018.

 Queen Creek is a unique community known for its friendly, hometown atmosphere, and strong sense of agricultural heritage.
 This culture is woven throughout the community’s neighborhoods, businesses, and recreational opportunities.
 The Town General Plan provides for a range of land uses and opportunities that are consistent with the desired community character.
 The strategic vision of the community aims to continue the environment of “convenience of the city, comfort of the country.”

 - The Land Use Element identifies how land can be used throughout Town with the goal of maintaining the

 Town’s unique character, effectively managing growth, ensuring employment diversity and economic stability.